opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

 * whenever a stage transition is valid,
 * if a Task result is the expected one and
 * if at the end of an _Activity_ the application status reflects the one described in the contract

+As explained in the [Policy section](#policy), interactions are orchestrated by ODM processes and strictly dependent on events.
+Some phases of the processes require policy evaluations and which policy must be evaluated in which phase is regulated by the _suite_ attribute of the stored policies.